dimvar/writing/cpp-notes.md

 ASan is part of LLVM.
 Its instrumentation happens right after LLVM optimizations, so it doesn't have to instrument accesses that are optimized away.
-Since the instrumentation is before register allocaction, ASan doesn't instrument accesses due to register spills.
+Since the instrumentation is before register allocation, ASan doesn't instrument accesses due to register spills.

 ASan uses shadow memory very efficiently, which allows it to find bugs with